SandaruDilshan/Sarasavi-Library-anagement-System/README.md

 # Sarasavi Library
-This project was to develop library management system for Sarasavi, This is a desktop application developed using ASP.NET
+This project was to develop library management system for Sarasavi, This desktop application developed uusing MAUI Cross platform development framework.

 ## Reqirements
 **Project Overview.**